Short-Form Videos in German Politics 2025

 Platform dynamics

-TikTok has more upside, Reels have more baseline
+TikTok has more upside, while Reels provide more baseline when comparing average views and engagement against median views.

 Top 10 accounts